PredatorFeesh/WatchParty/WatchParty/client/selenium/README.txt

 ## Executing the tests

-Now you are ready to run the tests via `python3 -m unittest movieResultTest.py`
+Now you are ready to run the the tests on movieResults via `python3 -m unittest tests/movieResultTest.py`

 DONE :)